feldeh/image-detection-api/README.md

 - [FastAPI](https://fastapi.tiangolo.com/) - Web framework used to build the API.
 - [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) - Object detection model.
 - [OpenCV](https://opencv.org/) - Used for image processing.

+## Roadmap

+- [ ] Enhance the object detection API endpoint to return an image with drawn bounding boxes, object types, and confidence scores.
+- [ ] Integrate a front-end user interface to interactively use the API and visualize the results.